No, I don't know what Trump's going to say, respond to this.

 Independent appraisers.

-And it languished for 35 years, and everybody wanted development, nobody could, but he's come along and done it.
+Nobody could, but he's come along and done it.

-What what whatever you think uh Trump is explaining this to people in ways that candidates don't explain how they do what they do.
+And I don't care, folks, whatever you think, Trump is explaining this to people in ways that candidates don't explain how they do what they do.

 That politicians don't explain how they do what they do.

-Trump is going rhyme and reason verse step by step, the bid process, here's what I was up against, this is what I had to do, this is what I did.
+Trump is going rhyme and reason verse step by step the bid process.

-You can check it, you can call anybody.
+You can call anybody.

 Nobody doubts that he's extremely competent in the way he tells the story.

-He brings this crowd along with him step by step, what he had to do, what uh other people had failed in doing.
+What he had to do, what other people had failed in doing.

-Um he gives them insight into how he does deals in his business.
+He gives them insight into how he does deals in his business.

-It whether it's smoke and mirrors or not is not relevant.
+Whether it's smoke and mirrors or not is not relevant.

-The point is the crowd that is there assembled and people watching on TV cannot help but conclude the guy is an expert in this.
+The point is, the crowd is there assembled and people watching on TV cannot help but conclude the guy is an expert in this and does do deals that he wins.

-And that's how he's refuting Romney on doesn't know what he's doing in trade and dealing with China and that kind of uh stuff.
+And that's how he's refuting Romney on doesn't know what he's doing in trade and dealing with China and that kind of stuff.

-Let's go back to the phones because people still want in on this been waiting for a while.
+Let's go back to the phones because people still want in on this.

-Jeff in uh Warner Robbins, Georgia.
+Jeff in Warner Robbins, Georgia.

 Great to have you on the program, sir.